krzysiek581234/Ships_game/readme.md

+Ps.
+That was my first 'big project in c' so it was not written well.
 # Game of Ships
 The aim of the project is to write a simple game Battleship.
 Then extend it, so it will become interesting.
 Consult https://en.wikipedia.org/wiki/Battleship_(game) for an overview.
 The rules are